UnlyEd/next-right-now/README.md

 - Fine-grained frontend **analytics**, react-friendly, flexible, SPA-friendly (thanks to [Amplitude<sup>1</sup>**<sup>2</sup>**](https://amplitude.com/))
 - **Integrated CI/CD pipeline**, automated deployments to preview domains and production domains (thanks to the [Zeit](https://zeit.co/), [GitHub Actions](https://github.com/features/actions))
   - Including a dedicated "per-deployment domain", for fast feedback loop and testing means, in an online environment (staging)
+  - Including a dedicated "per-branch domain", for fast feedback loop and testing means, in an online environment with a url which is automatically updated as new pushed commits are being deployed (staging)
 - Built-in **utilities**
   - Convert SVG to TSX components (thanks to [SVGR](https://github.com/gregberge/svgr))
   - Font Awesome icons as react components, with SSR support (thanks to [Font Awesome](https://github.com/FortAwesome/react-fontawesome))